 OR, you can just try this DIY Upholstery cleaner from Happy Mothering.

-I say yes to homemade shower cleaner is my favorite DIY cleaning hack.
+This homemade shower cleaner is my favorite DIY cleaning hack.
 If you’ve ever used something like Scrubbing Bubbles, then you know why.
 Except HOLY horrific smell!
 It just can’t be good to be breathing that, right?

 Do you ever burn dinner?
 I do.
 Kind of often.
 Actually, while I was writing this post, the smoke alarms went off.